andraugust/andraugust.github.io/stat_thermo.md

 $$

-This function turns out to be shaped like a Gaussian that's peaked where
+This function turns out to be shaped like a Gaussian with a peak at

 $$